magodo/aztft/README.md

 ## Pesudo Resource ID

 In most cases, `aztft` accepts Azure management plane resource ID as input.
-For other rare cases, some Terraform resources do not correspond to Azure management plane resources, which typically means the resources are data plane only.
+For other rare cases, some Terraform resources do not correspond to Azure management plane resources, which typically means:

+1. The resources are data plane only
+2. The resources are property-like

 For these resources, as they don't have a management plane resource ID, we defined the "pesudo" resource ID for them:

+### Data Plane Only Resources

 |Resource Type|Pesudo Resource ID|Comment|
 |-|-|-|